tsroten/pynlpir/docs/api.rst

     :param str license_code: The license code that should be used when initializing NLPIR.
 This is generally only used by commercial users.
     :raises RuntimeError: The NLPIR API failed to initialize.
-Sometimes, NLPIR leaves an error log in the current working directory that provides more detailed messages (but this isn't always the case).
+Sometimes, NLPIR leaves an error log in the current working directory or NLPIR's ``Data`` directory that provides more detailed messages (but this isn't always the case).

 .. function:: close